Konamiman/NestorMSX/PluginDevelopmentGuide.md

 # NestorMSX plugin development guide #

 Anyone capable of programming in the .NET platform can develop plugins for NestorMSX.
 This guide explains how.
+(It is also strongly recommended to take a look at the source code of the built-in plugins)

 ## The hello world plugin ##